jad-raad/Irony-Detection-of-Arabic-Tweets-/README.md

 6. After extraction, you should have a file with the .vec extension, which you can rename to wiki.ar.vec

 7. Place this file in the /data/fasttext/ directory of your project (or update the config file to point to wherever you place it)

+# All Bert Models Installation

+It is recommended to run BERT models on google colab in order to utilize the T4 gpu of colab

+1. Upload the entire project without the fasttext file and the environments into your google drive

+2. Connect google colab to your personal drive

+3. Run the allBertExamples.ipynb file and check the results

+4. NOTE: google colab already supports all requirements for the bert examples, thus there is no need for installing libraries